AbdullahKasri/Portfolio/MNIST handwritten digits recognition through Deep Learning/README.md

 Using this model, I build a graphical user interface (GUI) that allows users to draw their own digits and get real-time predictions from the model.
 This provides an interactive experience and allows users to see the model in action.
 ## The project includes the following files:

-- digit_recognition.ipynb: A Jupyter notebook containing the code and analysis for the project.
+- CNN_model.ipynb: A Jupyter notebook containing the code and analysis for the project.
-- mnist_model.h5: The saved model weights.
+- mnist.h5: The saved model weights.
-- gui.py: The Python file for the GUI.
+- GUI.py: The Python file for the GUI.

 ## Technologies used: